Double Gloucester Cheese vs Mahón-Menorca Cheese

 Mahón-Menorca is a cow's milk cheese from the island of Menorca in the Balearic Islands.
 It has a square shape with rounded edges and is known for its orange rind and soft to hard texture depending on age.
 The flavor is slightly salty and tangy, with buttery notes in younger cheeses and a sharper taste in older ones.

-Double Gloucester Cheese comes from England.
-Mahón-Menorca Cheese originated from Spain.
+• Origin: Double Gloucester Cheese (England), Mahón-Menorca Cheese (Spain)

 Double Gloucester Cheese Mahón-Menorca Cheese